ivanvovk/durian-pytorch/README.md

 # Dataset alignment problem

 The main drawback of this model is requiring of duration-aligned dataset.
 You can find parsed LJSpeech filelist used in the training of current implementation in `filelists` folder.
 In order to use your data, make sure you have organized your filelists in the same way as provided LJSpeech ones.
-Also, in order to save time and neurons of your brains you may try to train the model on your dataset without duration-aligning using the pretrained on LJSpeech duration model from my model checkpoint.
+However, in order to save time and neurons of your brains you may try to train the model on your dataset without duration-aligning using the pretrained on LJSpeech duration model from my model checkpoint (didn't tried).
+But if you are interested in aligning personal dataset, carefully follow the next section.

+## How to align your own data

+In my experiments I aligned LJSpeech with [Montreal Forced Alignment](https://montreal-forced-aligner.readthedocs.io/en/latest/) tool.
+If here something will be unclear, please, follow instructions in toolkit's docs.
+To begin with, aligning algorithm has several steps:

+1. Organize your dataset properly.
+MFA requires it to be in a single folder of structure {utterance_<idx>.lab, utterance_<idx>.wav}.
+Make sure all your texts are of `.lab` format.
+2. Download MFA release and follow installation instructions via [this](https://montreal-forced-aligner.readthedocs.io/en/latest/installation.html) link.
+3. Once done with MFA, you need your dataset words dictionary with phonemes transcriptions.
+Here you have several options:
+   1. (Try this first) Download already done dictionary from [MFA pretrained models](https://montreal-forced-aligner.readthedocs.io/en/latest/pretrained_models.html) list (at the bottom of the page).
+In current implementation I have used English Arpabet dictionary.
+Here can be a problem: if your dataset contains some words missing in the dictionary, MFA may fail to parse it in the future and miss these files.
+You may skip them or try to preprocess your dataset with accordance to the dictionary or add missing words by hand (if not too much of them).
+   2. You may generate the dictionary with pretrained G2P model from [MFA pretrained models](https://montreal-forced-aligner.readthedocs.io/en/latest/pretrained_models.html) list using the command `bin/mfa_generate_dictionary /path/to/model_g2p.zip /path/to/data dict.txt`.
+Notice, that default MFA installation will automatically provide you with English pretrained model, which you may use.
+   3. In other cases, you'll need to train your own G2P model on your data.
+In order to train your model follow instructions via [this](https://montreal-forced-aligner.readthedocs.io/en/latest/g2p_model_training.html) link.
+4. Once you have your data prepared, dictionary and G2P model, now you are ready for aligning.
+Run the command `bin/mfa_align /path/to/data dict.txt path/to/model_g2p.zip outdir`.
+Wait until done. `outdir` folder will contain a list of out of vocabulary words and a folder with special files of `.TextGrid` format, where wavs alignments are stored.
+5. Now we want to process these text grid files in order to get the final filelist.
+Here you may find useful the python package `TextGrid`.
+Install it using `pip install TextGrid`.
+Here an example how to use it:

+    ```
+    import textgrid
+    tg = textgrid.TextGrid.fromFile('./outdir/data/text0.TextGrid')
+    ```

+    Now `tg` is the set two objects: first one contains aligned words, second one contains aligned phonemes.
+You need the second one.
+Extract durations for whole dataset by iterating over obtained `.TextGrid` files and prepare a filelist in same format as the ones I provided in `filelists` folder.

+I found an [overview](https://eleanorchodroff.com/tutorial/montreal-forced-aligner.html#overview-1) of several aligners.
+Maybe it will be helpful.
+However, I recommend you to use MFA as it has one of the best aligning accuracies, to my best knowledge.